Show, don’t tell: Q&A on climate action with JLL

 Q: What does the private sector need from policy makers in order to fully support delivery of their climate strategies?

-The UK government needs to focus on an immediate, large-scale roll out of energy efficiency improvements through a national retrofit programme (initially prioritizing homes and offices); reducing excess spending on energy and the associated cost to the economy of poor health.
+A: The UK government needs to focus on an immediate, large-scale roll out of energy efficiency improvements through a national retrofit programme (initially prioritizing homes and offices); reducing excess spending on energy and the associated cost to the economy of poor health.
 This will enable further finance and support within the real estate sector for climate and nature solutions.

 We need a clear, long-term commitment from the UK government that it will continue to invest in renewable energy to ensure energy security, decoupling renewable energy from fossil fuel and supporting Power Purchase Agreements (PPAs).

 We need global commitments and action plans that embed nature recovery and prioritize nature-based solutions in the transition to net-zero.
 Businesses and government need to address both the climate and biodiversity crises and it is important to understand that they are inextricably linked.